What is Delayed Gratification and Why is it Important?

 Delayed gratification can lead to better overall physical health because you are more likely to resist unhealthy habits, eat healthier foods, work out, and not indulge in alcohol often.

-- Accomplish goals which lead to feelings of security
+- Accomplish goals that lead to feelings of security

 - Improved self-control and discipline